Church of the SubGenius: Print

 Although it has gained a significant online presence, it was successful before the advent of Internet communities.
 The Church was a pioneer in the religious use of zines; Cusack notes that its use of the medium can be seen as a rejection of the alienation of labor practices.

-The SubGenius Foundation has published several official teachings, as well as non-doctrinal works by Stang.
+The SubGenius Foundation published several official teachings, as well as non-doctrinal works by Stang.
 The Book of the SubGenius, which discusses Slack at length, was published by Simon & Schuster and sold 30,000 copies in its first five years in print.
 Kirby calls it a "call to arms for the forces of absurdity".
 Its juxtaposition, visual style, and content mirror the group as a whole.
 It draws themes from fiction as well as established and new religions, parodying a number of topics, including the Church of the SubGenius itself.

 A number of SubGenius members have written stories to build their mythology, which have been compiled and published.
 Their core texts are disordered, presented in the style of a collage.
 Kirby notes that the group's texts are a bricolage of cultural artifacts remixed into a new creation.
 In this process, Kirby argues, they interweave and juxtapose a variety of concepts, which she calls a "web of references".

 Video

-The group has also been promoted by a video Stang produced in 1992.
+The group was promoted by a video Stang produced in 1992.